|

 less than 40 in males and less than 50 in females; raised blood pressure of at least 130/85 mm Hg; and fasting blood sugar,

 defined as glucose equal to or greater than 100 or previous diagnosis of diabetes or impaired glucose tolerance.
-What does it mean to you to have "Metabolic Syndrome"?
-It means twice the chance of a heart

 attack or stroke and three times the chance of dying from the heart attack or stroke.
 It means five times the chance